Isospin Pomeranchuk effect and the entropy of collective excitations in twisted bilayer graphene

-Application of a sufficiently large magnetic field introduces new features, as shown in Fig.\ref{fig:1}a-b.
-In particular, for in-plane magnetic field $B_\parallel\gtrsim 3$ T, an additional resistance peak develops for $-2<\nu_0\lesssim-1$.
-Simultaneously, the resistance peak at $\nu_0=-2$ de-pins from this filling and decreases in magnitude as it moves to larger absolute $\nu_0$.
-The behavior of the resistivity peak is roughly independent of the direction of the magnetic field orientation, showing nearly identical trajectories for in-plane or partially out-of-plane magnetic fields (Figs.\ref{fig:1}c-e and \ref{all_landaufans_rxx}).
-Tilted field data also reveal that the resistivity peak separates discrete domains of quantum oscillations.
-For $\nu_0 >\nu_\mathrm{pk}$ (where $\nu_\mathrm{pk}$ denotes the filling at the peak) the oscillation minima remain qualitatively unchanged, extrapolating to $\nu_0=0$, while for $\nu_0 <\nu_\mathrm{pk}$ new quantum oscillations emerge that extrapolate to $\nu_0 = -1$ at $B = 0$ T.
+The connection between high temperature resistivity peaks and isospin symmetry breaking is illustrated by the transport behavior at sub-kelvin temperatures in magnetic field $B_\parallel$ applied in the plane of the sample, which shows remarkably similar behavior to that at elevated temperature.
+As shown in Figs. \ref{fig:2}a-b, for $B_\parallel\gtrsim 3$ T, an additional resistance peak develops for $-2<\nu_0\lesssim-1$, while the resistance peak initially at $\nu_0=-2$ depins from this filling and decreases in magnitude as it moves to larger absolute $\nu_0$.
+The Hall density similarly shows the development of a new step near $\nu_0=-1$ that is absent at $B = 0$ T (Fig. \ref{fig:vH}).
+The behavior of the resistivity peak is roughly independent of the direction of the magnetic field orientation, showing nearly identical trajectories for in-plane or partially out-of-plane magnetic fields (Fig. \ref{all_landaufans_rxx}).
+Tilted field data (Fig. \ref{tiltedLL_analysis} and \ref{fig:supple_LL_magni}) reveal that the resistivity peak separates discrete domains of quantum oscillations: for $\nu_0 >\nu_\mathrm{pk}$ (where $\nu_\mathrm{pk}$ denotes the filling at the peak in $-2<\nu_0\lesssim-1$) the oscillation minima remain qualitatively unchanged, extrapolating to $\nu_0=0$, while for $\nu_0 <\nu_\mathrm{pk}$ new quantum oscillations emerge that extrapolate to $\nu_0 = -1$ at $B = 0$ T. We interpret the resistivity peak as a $B_\parallel$-driven transition from an isospin unpolarized (IU) paramagnetic state at low $B$ to a spin- and valley-polarized isospin ferromagnetic (IF$_3$) state at high $B$ in which electrons are polarized into three of four isospin flavors.
+This hypothesis is also consistent with the observation of a strong Chern insulator state with $C=\pm3$ in this regime in out-of-plane field\cite{saito_hofstadter_2020,wu_chern_2020,nuckolls_strongly_2020}.
+The additional resistivity peaks associated with $\nu_0 =-2$ and $\nu _0 =-3$ at low $T$ similarly denote boundaries between ferromagnetic phases (IF$_2$ and IF$_1$ phases) with fewer occupied isospin flavors.